-13.1 Prize money
+13.1.
+Prize money

-- 13.1.1 Event Organizers and WWT contracts will take precedence when it comes to prize money levels as set by the WWT sports commission and the GWA. - 13.1.2 The total prize money amount at the event for each discipline and division shall be announced in the Race Notice or entry form. - 13.1.3 Any competitor who, in the opinion of the Race Director, causes any unnecessary delay in the smooth running of an event (e.g. not attending the prize giving ceremony on time), or violates any part of the WWT Code of Conduct, may be excluded from this prize split.
-The Race Director's decision may not be appealed, although they may be required to give their reasons for the decision in writing.

-13.1.4 Any rider is responsible by himself or herself for paying the applicable taxes for the prize money received.
-The rider keeps the WWT, the GWA, the event-organizer and any third party free from the riders' personal tax liabilities.
-The WWT, the GWA and the event-organizer have the right to inform the tax-authorities about the name of the rider and the amount of prize money received by him or her, if required by the tax-authorities.
+- 13.1.1.
+Event Organisers and WWT contracts will take precedence when it comes to prize money levels as set by the WWT sports commission and the GWA. - 13.1.2.
+The total prize money amount at the event for each discipline and division shall be announced in the Race Notice or entry form. - 13.1.3.
+Any competitor who, in the opinion of the Race Director, causes any unnecessary delay in the smooth running of an event (e.g. not attending the prize giving ceremony on time), or violates any part of the WWT Code of Conduct, may be excluded from this prize split.
+The Race Director's decision may not be appealed, although they may be required to give their reasons for the decision in writing. - 13.1.4.
+Any rider is responsible by himself or herself for paying the applicable taxes for the prize money received.
+The rider keeps the WWT, the GWA, the event-organiser and any third party free from the riders' personal tax liabilities.
+The WWT, the GWA and the event-organiser have the right to inform the tax-authorities about the name of the rider and the amount of prize money received by him or her, if required by the tax-authorities. - 13.1.5.
+Event Organisers and WWT contracts will take precedence when it comes to prize money levels as set by the WWT spots commission.

-13.2 Prize money distribution
+13.2.
+Prize money distribution

-- 13.2.1 The full amount of the advertised prize money shall be payable when a valid result stands as specified in the relevant subsections of this Rulebook. - 13.2.2 The WWT, the GWA and/or the event organizer have got the right to subtract the competitors' individual withhold-tax from the prize-money to be paid out.
-The WWT, the GWA and/or the event organizer have got the right to pay the individual withhold-tax on behalf of the competitor to the national tax-authorities of the country in which the event takes place.
-The WWT, the GWA and/or the event organizer shall give all necessary information and documents of the tax-payment made to the competitor for his personal disposal. - 13.2.3 Ten per cent (10%) of the available prize money per event may be allocated to the overall ranking. - 13.2.4 The prize money distribution between gender will be done proportionally.
-The minimum women's prize division will be 20% of the total prize amount with only 6 participants, and will increase depending on the final number of women in proportion to the number of men competing (percentage will be rounded).
-Different scenarios:
+- 13.2.1.
+The full amount of the advertised prize money shall be payable when a valid result stands as specified in the relevant subsections of this Rulebook. - 13.2.2.
+The WWT, the GWA and/or the event organiser have got the right to subtract the competitors' individual withhold-tax from the prize-money to be paid out.
+The WWT, the GWA and/or the event organiser have got the right to pay the individual withhold-tax on behalf of the competitor to the national tax-authorities of the country in which the event takes place.
+The WWT, the GWA and/or the event organiser shall give all necessary information and documents of the tax-payment made to the competitor for his personal disposal. - 13.2.3.
+Ten per cent (10%) of the available prize money per event may be allocated to the overall ranking. - 13.2.4.
+The prize money distribution per event between genders will be done equally until 4th position.
+After that, the prize money will be distributed between genders based on the number of participants.
+The prize money distribution of each discipline for a valid and completed WWT event is specified in the relevant subsections of this Rulebook. - 13.2.5.
+The price money distribution for the overall ranking will be evenly split between gender and distributed according to the following table.